rapidcow/rapidcow/README.md

 Outlook's repulsive vomit-inducing inline-CSS-ridden HTML into plain text.
 Please do not use Outlook.
 I beg you.
 You are better than this.
 Ask AI or something; you will figure it out, I promise.
-If you must, I would much prefer that you send the whole email as a plain text *attachment* to you use.
+If you must, I would much prefer that you send the whole email as a plain text *attachment*.
 This is not an exaggeration.
 Plain text brings me joy.
 Microsoft Outlook HTML only makes me want to burn the emails which carry such plague with fire.)